hmc-cs111-fall2015/project/documents/description.md

-Not only would this solution help anyone (i.e., programmers and non-programmers alike) in understanding code, but it also reduces the effort necessary to produce 'good' documentation: a _Codeviz_ program shows up as syntax in an established GPL, so programmers don't have to venture too far from the code itself to generate the flowcharts.
+Not only would this solution help anyone (i.e., programmers and non-programmers alike) in understanding code, but it also reduces the effort necessary to produce 'good' documentation: a Codeviz program shows up as syntax in an existing programming language, so programmers don't have to venture too far from the code itself to generate the flowcharts.
 It's primarily for this reason, and the fact that programmers might not want every implementation detail to leak into the flowcharts&mdash;such that